bioatlas/taxonomy-merge/README.md

 ```console
 nano docker-compose.yml
 ```
-  Use *Ctrl+w* to search for e.g. 'dynt'.
+&nbsp;&nbsp;&nbsp;&nbsp; Use *Ctrl+w* to search for e.g. 'dynt'.
 Comment out current image and add new image, like so:
 ```console
 nameindex:
 #image: bioatlas/ala-nameindex:v0.4